 All tribes and members are welcome to march in the Park Ridge Memorial Day parade!
 Father and child share an incredible experience as they participate in this annual community event.

 The Wilderness Scouts and Wilderness Princesses have become a strong proponent of community service activities.
-From organizing and running the annual treelighting in Park Ridge, to recent support of the Park Ridge, Fireworks, Father and child participate in an even wider variety of events and can enjoy their shared accomplishments of helping others.
+For example, for the last few years, we have conducted a Food Drive for the local food pantries as well as helping to clean the area’s forest preserves.
+Father and child can participate in variety of events and can enjoy their shared accomplishments of helping others.

 Joining Wilderness Scouts